gknowles/dimcli/docs/README.md

 | ?    | prefix | for non-boolean named arguments, makes the value [optional](#optional-values) |
 | .    | suffix | for long names, suppresses the implicit "no-" version           |

-Long names for boolean values get a second "no-" version implicitly created for them.
+By default, long names for boolean values get a second "no-" version implicitly created for them.

 For example: